Simple Summer Charcuterie, Cheese & Fruit Board

 This post contains collections of products that I personally recommend (it may contain affiliate links).

-For other summer board ideas, try my Roasted Tomatoes and Whipped Burrata Dip, Caprese Melon Skewers, Watermelon, Feta & Mint Salad, Fresh Fruit Board, Antipasto Skewer Board, Burrata & Roasted Strawberry Crostini, and Crudite Platter.
+For other summer charcuterie board ideas, try my Roasted Tomatoes and Whipped Burrata Dip, Caprese Melon Skewers, Watermelon, Feta & Mint Salad, Antipasto Skewer Board, and Panzanella Salad.

-• Use a mix of hard cheeses (Alpha Tolman) and soft cheeses (Little Hosmer)
+• Use a mix of hard cheeses and soft cheeses (and a variety of cuts!)

-• Stick to the seasonal produce and try to incorporate a variety of colors.
-In this case, green grapes, red raspberries, blackberries, and more.
-Since produce is seasonal, you can choose the most affordable items within that season.
+• Stick to seasonal produce and try to incorporate a variety of colors.

 Cheese